Morven Museum & Garden

 This is the third program in the 2025 Grand Homes and Gardens Speaker Series, The Quality of Doing: Mid-Century Modern Grand Homes & Gardens, featuring four scholars who will look at the work of Mid-Century Modern architects and designers through the lens of landmark homes and gardens across the United States.
 Learn more about the series and purchase series tickets.

 A careful balance of humanity, art, and nature, the iconic Edith Farnsworth House was built as a weekend retreat for its namesake, prominent Chicago nephrologist, musician, and poet Dr. Edith Farnsworth.
 The house was the first domestic project in America for architect Ludwig Mies van der Rohe and would serve as a pivotal moment for his long career.
-This talk with Nora Wendl, Associate Professor of Architecture at the University of New Mexico, will examine the design influence and direction of Dr. Farnsworth in artistic and professional partnership with van der Rohe, drawing from her forthcoming book Almost Nothing: Reclaiming Edith Farnsworth (University of Illinois Press, publication date May 20, 2025).
+This talk with Nora Wendl, Associate Professor of Architecture at the University of New Mexico, will examine the design influence and direction of Dr. Farnsworth in artistic and professional partnership with van der Rohe, drawing from her most recent book, Almost Nothing: Reclaiming Edith Farnsworth (University of Illinois Press, 2025).

 All talks begin at 6:30 p.m. in Morven’s Stockton Education Center.
 Doors and the virtual waiting room open at 6:00 p.m.
 A Zoom link will be sent to all virtual participants upon registration.
 Light refreshments inspired by each site will be provided for in-person attendees.
 Please note our speaker will be joining this program via Zoom and streamed live for our in-person audience in the Stockton Education Center.